“I offer a warm, non-judgmental environment...”

 My therapeutic background includes a MA in Transpersonal Counseling Psychology with an emphasis in Wilderness Therapy from Naropa University.
 In the course of my graduate work, I engaged in training in equine-assisted Gestalt therapy, and interned as a counselor in the public school system in inner-city Denver.
 I possess a certificate in Dialectical Behavioral Therapy (DBT), and trained somatically-based trauma work as well as EMDR.
 I have worked in residential, partial hospitalization (PHP) and intensive outpatient (IOP) settings with eating disorder clients of various age ranges and presentations.
 I specialize in working with:

 · Body image issues

 · Anxiety and depression

 · Women’s issues

-My intention is to support you in deepening into yourself, and in developing the skills and abilities to navigate obstacles that may prevent you from experiencing mental and emotional wellbeing.
+I intend to support you in deepening into yourself, and in developing the skills and abilities to navigate obstacles that may prevent you from experiencing mental and emotional wellbeing.
 How we get there depends on you!
 All sessions are collaborative and tailored to suit your individual needs and pace.
-Some sessions may focus on skill building and creative problem solving, others may integrate embodiment exercises, art work, or mindfulness practice, and then some days you may just want to talk.
-It is my pleasure to explore this terrain with you, offering my genuine presence and skill on your individual journey.
+Some sessions may focus on skill-building and creative problem solving, others may integrate embodiment exercises, artwork, or mindfulness practice, and then some days you may just want to talk.
+It is my pleasure to explore this terrain with you, offering my genuine presence and skill on your journey.